 - Wifi: Use an app such as ifiles to establish a wifi connection and upload the file to that app.
 From there, use the “open in” functionality to again send it to Recipes.

-If you have files in a different format, just drop us an email and if it's viable, we'll try to add an importer for your format as well
+If you have files in a different format, just drop me an email and if it’s viable, I’ll try to add an importer for your format as well.
+Note: for this to work, I need a specification of the file format.
+So if the manufacturer of a desktop recipe app uses a proprietary, secret format I won’t be able to support it.

 If you are looking for new recipes, try the web browser integrated into the app.
 It behaves like the standard web browser you know but constantly parses the websites you look at and tries to detect a recipe.
 If it finds one it understands, the import button lights up.
 Pressing that button stores the recipe on your device.